 Placement of Students After Enrolment

-The Aquila School places pupils in the correct year group in accordance with their age on 31st August if starting school for the first time or in accordance with their year/grade progression, as per KHDA policy.
+The Aquila School places children in the correct year group in accordance with their age on 31st of August if starting school for the first time or in accordance with their year/grade progression, as per KHDA policy.
 To maintain equality and diversity in our classes, and to allow children to better support each other’s academic and social development, we place children in the class by considering nationality, language ability, gender, friendship and additional learning needs.

 The Aquila School is a co-educational school.

 The Aquila School operates a fair and non-discriminatory approach to the selection of children, to enable a diverse and rich cultural experience for all children and members of the school community.

 The Aquila School delivers the National Curriculum for England to children in English.
 Language proficiency in FS1 is not used as an indication for admissions.
 In FS2, primary and secondary, language proficiency is assessed to ensure children can access the curriculum, and progress to the best of their ability.

 Additional Learning Requirements

 The Aquila School is an inclusive school for gifted children and those with special educational needs.
 We offer additional learning support where we can help the child to progress.
-Parents should inform the school at application stage regarding any additional learning support requirements for their child.
+Parents are asked to inform the school at application stage regarding any additional learning support requirements for their child.
 We may request copies of external documents such as professional assessments and individual learning plans to support your child’s transition into the school.